Content marketing reigned as the most important trend of 2015.

 Text-only questions are fine, but liven things up every once in awhile by including images in your questions.

-Not only is it fun and relevant, it can often turn a very mundane quiz into a trivia game.
+Not only is it fun and relevant, but it can also often turn a very mundane quiz into a trivia game.
 The higher the entertainment value, the more memorable the quiz will be to your audience, which may increase shares.

 Keep things short